matthieuSolente/accessible-vml-button-generator/README.md

 ## A complete accessible vml buton on Narrator and NVDA

-The classic vml button which uses the roundrect form is not recognized by main screen readers (NVDA, Jaws etc).
+The classic vml button which uses the v:roundrect component is not recognized by main screen readers (NVDA, Jaws etc).

-The link is the link text is completely ignored.
+The link and the link text is completely ignored.
 This is why it is not recommended to use vml to round the buttons.

-This technique, like two others that you can find here: https://codepen.io/matthieuSolente/pen/dygzpwr does not use the roundrect component, but surrounds the html link with two shapes components.
+This technique, like two others that you can find here: https://codepen.io/matthieuSolente/pen/dygzpwr separates the html link from the vml code, in order to guarantee greater accessibility.

 The html link therefore remains intact and is correctly interpreted by screen readers